For second-hand properties, the Property Transfer Tax in Canary Islands is set at 6.5%

 Readtime 5 minutes

-Considering buying a vacation home in Spain to escape to during the cold season or whenever you feel like it?
+Considering buying a holiday home in Spain to escape to during the cold season or whenever you feel like it?

 Explore the property market, and potential opportunities, and discover if it's an investment worth your money.